Wine glossary

 Structure

-Sensation that a wine leaves on the palate, deriving from all the solid substances.
-In red wines it is mainly determined by tannins
+The sensation a wine leaves on the palate, influenced by the solid components present.
+In red wines, it is primarily determined by tannins

 Sulphites